jay-joshy/allergyguide/OIT_CALCULATOR_COMPLETE_SPEC.md

 **Notes:**

-- `protein_conc` is in decimal form (0.21 = 21% = 21 g/100 g)
 - Decimal numeric fields in protocol JSON are serialized as strings and must be rehydrated to Decimal in-app
-- Protocols may include pre-calculated table data (used for display only)
+- Protocols include pre-calculated table data (used for display only)
-- Protocol loading regenerates steps from scratch using current algorithms

 ---